On the Prediction Performance of the Lasso: Introduction

 \subsection{Outline of the paper}

 The rest of this work is organized as follows.
 The next section presents some new risk bounds for the prediction risk of the Lasso under no condition on the covariates.
 These results provide an answer to the first question above.
-We also present in Section~\ref{sec:2} an example showing that for some particularly unfavorable design matrices it is impossible to get rates faster than $1/\sqrt{n}$, even if $|J^*|$ is very small.
-Section~\ref{sec:fast} is devoted to some refinements of the sharp sparsity oracle inequalities with fast rates based on compatibility factors.
+Section~\ref{sec:fast} is devoted to some refinements of the sharp sparsity oracle inequalities with fast rates based on compatibility factors~\cite{SunZhang}.
 They imply, in particular, that the total variation estimator of piecewise constant signals is nearly rate optimal.
-A bunch of results, establishing ``slow'' rates that involve the quantity $\rho_T$, accounting for the severity of the correlations within covariates, are developed in Section~\ref{sec:slow}.
+We present in Section~\ref{limits} an example showing that for some particularly unfavorable design matrices it is impossible to get rates faster than $1/\sqrt{n}$, even if $|J^*|$ is very small. ``Slow'' rates that involve the quantity $\rho_T$, accounting for the severity of the correlations within covariates, are developed in Section~\ref{sec:slow}.
 In particular, they allow us to answer the second and the fourth questions raised in the Introduction.
-Discussion with related work and some remarks on the computational complexity of the compatibility factors are placed in Section~\ref{sec:discussion}.
+Discussion with related work and further remarks are placed in Section~\ref{sec:discussion}.
 We summarize the contributions of this work and outline some open questions in Section~\ref{sec:conclusion}.
 The proofs of all the results stated in the paper are deferred to Section~\ref{sec:proofs}.